disastrousDEVIL/telegram-daily-update-bot-using-langgraph/README.md

 ### **Polling Mode**

 * Python script continuously polls Telegram
-* When a message arrives → it’s processed with LangGraph
+* When a message arrives, it is processed with LangGraph
-* Response is sent back directly via Telegram API
+* Response is sent directly using the Telegram API
-* Works offline, but **requires your PC to stay on**
+* Works offline, but **your PC must stay running**

 ---